Find out everything you need to know with our Q&A guide.

 In addition to the annual allowance, which governs how much you can pay in each year, there is also a lifetime allowance.
 If the total value of your pensions exceeds this limit a tax charge will apply.

 Again this allowance has been reducing over the years.
 In 2011 it stood at £1.8 million but fell to £1.5 million at the start of the 2012 tax year before falling again to £1.25 million at the start of the 2014 tax year.
-In April 2016 the axe will fall again bringing it down to a round £1 million.
+In April 2016 it fell to £1 million.
+Savers whose pensions were worth more than £1m on April 5th 2016 can apply to have this excess protected from HMRC.

 Although the reductions have been made to target the wealthiest of individuals, experts have expressed concern that its not just extreme earners that will be caught out.
 Long serving members of final salary schemes could be particularly vulnerable, even if they are only on a middle income.